An Environmental Product Declaration (EPD) will quantify and demonstrate the environmental performance of your construction or manufactured product.

 -

-EPDs are used by architects, designers and engineers to understand the environmental impact of the products they are specifying on projects.
-EPDs are produced by manufacturers of products who want to be able to demonstrate the environmental impacts of their products.
+Architects, designers and engineers use EPDs in order to understand the environmental impact of the products they specify on projects.
+Additionally, manufacturers produce EPDs to be able to demonstrate the environmental impacts of their products.

 - How much does an EPD cost?